Requirements when sponsoring an immigrant

 All savings must be in accounts that are easily accessible.
 In addition, any foreign currency must be translated using Oanda.com.
 Currencies can fluctuate, so be aware of that when making your application as you may end up with too little if the amount you have in savings is right on the threshold when you first commence the application.

-As well as needing to prove you have sufficient income to support your partner with the minimum income requirement, as a sponsor you’ll also need to show that you can provide a place to live.
+As well as needing to prove you have sufficient income to give financial support for your partner with the minimum income requirement, as a sponsor you’ll also need to show that you can provide a place to live.

-According to rule E-ECP.3.4 in Appendix FM, when making the application, “the applicant must provide evidence that there will be adequate accommodation, without recourse to public funds, for the family.”
+According to rule E-ECP.3.4 in Appendix FM, when making the application, “the applicant must provide evidence that there will be adequate accommodation, without recourse to public funds, for the other family members.”

-Accommodation is defined as a house, flat or room occupied exclusively by the family.
+Accommodation is defined as a house, flat or room occupied exclusively by the first family member.
 This accommodation must be paid for in full by the sponsor, without the help of any benefits.

 The term “adequate”, when relating to accommodation, means the property will not be overcrowded when the applicant comes to live with the sponsor.
 If there is insufficient room or the property doesn’t conform to public health regulations then this would not be deemed acceptable, or “adequate”.